Honors Courses for First Year Students

 Architecture & Interior Design Majors:

-Architecture and Interior Design majors are also encouraged to explore Miami Plan 2023 PA-2A National Sciences, PA-2B Social Science, PA-4A DEI course, PA-4B Intercultural Consciousness, and/or PA-4C Global Inquiry Honors courses.
+Architecture and Interior Design majors are also encouraged to explore Miami Plan 2023 PA-2A National Sciences, PA-2B Social Science, PA-4A Ethical Citizenship, PA-4B Intercultural Consciousness, PA-4C Global Inquiry, and/or Signature Inquiry Honors courses.

 ART 188H: Art and Society: Renaissance to Modern*

 Course Description: Course covers roles played by the visual arts (painting, sculpture, drawing, etc.) in societies from the Renaissance (ca. 1300 CE) to the present day.
-Students will understand how the visual arts facilitate religious devotion; define group and individual identities; offer new ways to value the artistic creativity; and other functions that reveal how the visual arts across history shape, reflect, and are informed by societies different from our own
+Students will understand how the visual arts facilitate religious devotion; define group and individual identities; offer new ways to value the artistic creativity; and other functions that reveal how the visual arts across history shape, reflect, and are informed by societies different from our own.
+Honors students complete an additional project in connection to the art at the Miami University Art Museum.

-Art, Art History, and Communication Design majors are also encouraged to explore Miami Plan 2023 PA-1B Math & Formal Reasoning, PA-2A National Sciences, PA-2B Social Science, PA-3B Humanities, PA-4A DEI course, PA-4B Intercultural Consciousness, and/or PA-4C Global Inquiry Honors courses.
+Art and Communication Design majors are also encouraged to explore Miami Plan 2023 PA-1B Math & Formal Reasoning, PA-2A National Sciences, PA-2B Social Science, PA-3B Humanities, PA-4A Ethical Citizenship, PA-4B Intercultural Consciousness, PA-4C Global Inquiry, and/or Signature Inquiry Honors courses.

 Art Education Majors: